yokolet/tranquil-beach/dp/arithmetic_slice.md

 #### How to Solve

 The problem asks how many patterns of arithmetic slices(subarrays) are there.
 The dynamic programming (DP) is a good approach.
 An auxiliary array is used to save the state so far.
-The array saves the number of patters at each index.
+The array saves the number of patterns at each index.
 Starting from the difference of index 1 and 0, update the number as long as the difference is the same.
 When it comes to another difference, re-start with the new difference from that index.
 At the end, sum up all values in the auxiliary array which will be the answer.

 #### Solution